devfrp/python-pendu/README.md

 # python-pendu
 The game pendu in french whith tinkinter
+# windows app
+The .exe of pendu it's disponible in https://github.com/devfrp/python-pendu/releases/tag/french

-# IMPORTANT !!!
+# !!!
+IMPORTANT !!!
-FOR EXTENSION PLEASE INSTALL PANDAS WITH : pip install pandas
+FOR RUN THE SOURCE CODE PLEASE INSTALL PANDAS WITH : pip install pandas